icecube/LeptonWeighter/README.md

 ./configure --help
 ```

-which will print the options to supply the missing libraries.
+which will print the options to supply the required libraries.

 # Examples